iinsys/ping-server-application/README.md

+# Helm Chart for Kubernetes Deployment

+A Helm chart for deploying the Ping Server Application using the bjw-s common library will be created in `helm/ping-server-app`.

 # Ping Server Application

 This project is a full-stack application that allows users to authenticate via Keycloak and manage servers through a REST API, with a React frontend, Spring Boot backend, and PostgreSQL database, all orchestrated using Docker Compose.